aurae-runtime/environment/docs/README.md

 #### PKI (Public Key Infrastructure)

-Aurae leverages SSL certificates as its primary authentication mechanism.
+Aurae leverages SSL certificates as its primary acd uthentication mechanism.
 Aurae holds SSL certificates as a primary source of authorization as a first principle.

 The default directory for SSL certificate material on a Linux system: